Phase Diagram of Stability for Massive Scalars in Anti-de Sitter Spacetime: Convergence Testing

 Two of the authors have discussed the convergence properties of evolution for the nonmonotonic irregular initial data with $\mu=20,\sigma=0.1,\epsilon=11.74$, which is in an amplitude region of increased $t_H$ surrounded by smaller values, in detail in \cite{1508.02709}.
 In short, the variables $\phi,M,A,\delta$ all exhibit fourth order convergence, as does $\Pi^2(t,0)$, and the conserved mass actually has 6th order convergence.

-Initial data for $\mu=15,\sigma=0.2$ is also nonmonotonic, as shown in figure \ref{f:m15w020}.
+Initial data for $\mu=15,\sigma=0.2$ are also nonmonotonic, as shown in figure \ref{f:m15w020}.
 While we have not analyzed all aspects of the convergence, we see from the remainder of figure \ref{f:m15w020convergence} that $\phi,M,A,\delta$ exhibit convergent behavior at better than second order for $\epsilon=7.42$ (figure \ref{f:m15w020A742conv}, second-largest value of $t_H$ in figure \ref{f:m15w020}) and $\epsilon=7.40$ (figure \ref{f:m15w020A740conv}, adjacent amplitude in figure \ref{f:m15w020}).
 It is important to note that the larger amplitude also has the larger horizon formation time, contrary to the usual monotonic behavior.
+In other words, we have validated the nonmonotonicity of this initial data through convergence testing.

 It is most crucial to validate the convergence of chaotic evolutions.
 In table \ref{t:lyap}, we noted that the Ricci scalar at the origin has nonzero Lyapunov exponent at almost the 2 sigma level for amplitudes $\epsilon=1.02,1.01,1.00$ for $\mu=0,\sigma=1.1$.
 We show the results of convergence tests for these amplitudes in figure \ref{f:m0w11convergence}; because these are longer evolutions, we consider the convergence at the lower resolutions $n=12,13,14$.
 After a transient start-up period, these are all convergent with $Q>2.5$ for all variables considered at all times; for most of the time, the order of convergence is $Q>3.5$.
 It is worth noting that one of the amplitudes does not form a horizon through $t=500$.
+These convergence tests validate both the nonmonotonic nature of the evolution ($t_H\approx 248,71$ and $>500$ for $\epsilon=1.02,1.01,1.00$ respectively) and also the calculation of the Lyapunov coefficient.

+Also in table \ref{t:lyap}, we found a nonzero Lyapunov exponent for $\mu=5,\sigma=0.34$ at amplitudes $\epsilon=3.52,3.51,3.50$.
+The results of convergence tests for these amplitudes appear in figure \ref{f:m5w034convergence}.
+For $t\gtrsim 20$, these evolutions exhibit convergent behavior with $Q>3.5$ (and always $Q>2$).
+At early times, the apparent poor convergence is again due to the errors being dominated by round-off; we have carried out additional convergence tests (not shown) and verified that these evolutions are already convergent with order of convergence close to $Q=4$ at base resolutions $n=12$ for $t\lesssim 20$.
+Again, convergence tests validate chaotic behavior for these initial data.